 Adobe Acrobat will correctly show and resize these annotations that were created and rotated by PSPDFKit.
 Acrobat will show a rotation knob, but if that knob is used to adjust the angle, then Acrobat will discard the original appearance and replace it with a black cross in a white box.

 Instant JSON and XFDF

-Instant JSON and XFDF do not store appearance streams.
+Instant JSON doesn’t store appearance streams at all, while XFDF does store appearance streams for stamp annotations but not for text annotations.
 As such, storing annotations with rotation is generally not recommended when using these data formats, although the rotated appearance will be correctly replicated if the document is always opened by PSPDFKit.